 Streetwise works nationally with Jewish schools and Community organisations, enhancing the personal safety and personal development of young Jewish people to support their physical and emotional well being

 A partnership project between Maccabi GB and CST, Streetwise was first established in 2005 with the aim of offering young Jewish people a variety of personal development and personal safety programmes with the ethos of ‘Inspiring confidence inside and out’.
 Since 2005, with the ongoing support of its parent organisations, Streetwise has grown and developed.
 Covering the whole of Great Britain, Streetwise delivers a broad educational curriculum in over 65 Jewish and non-Jewish primary and secondary schools, communal organisations, youth movements and through leadership programmes.

-Streetwise programmes fall into six areas of work: WebWise, Antisemitism & Discrimination, Anti-Bullying, Personal Safety, Relationships & Sex Education and Mental Health.
-Through these topics, and via our Leadership programmes, Streetwise continues to empower and advise young people in a safe and informal environment, giving them the skills, knowledge and confidence to make educated positive decisions.
+Streetwise programmes fall into 5 areas of work: Anti-Bullying, Online Safety, Personal Safety, Relationships & Sex Education and Leadership.
+Through these topics, Streetwise continues to empower and advise young people in a safe and informal environment, giving them the skills, knowledge and confidence to make educated positive decisions.